Rated 'Excellent' on Trustpilot

 Free UK delivery over £15 | Worldwide shipping

-Why are sweeteners bad?
+Are sweeteners bad?

-The debate culminated in May 2023 with the World Health Organisation (WHO) announcing after extensive research that using sweeteners "does not confer any long-term benefit in reducing body fat in adults or children" and, worse still, "there could be 'undesirable effects' such as an increased risk of type 2 diabetes, cardiovascular diseases, and mortality in adults."
+The debate culminated in May 2023 with the World Health Organisation (WHO) announcing - after extensive research - that using sweeteners "does not confer any long-term benefit in reducing body fat in adults or children" and, worse still, "there could be 'undesirable effects' such as an increased risk of type 2 diabetes, cardiovascular diseases, and mortality in adults."
 Learn more about the 10 signs of diabetes to look out for, and below we explain how sweeteners increase the risk of diabetes.

 What are sweeteners?

 Sweeteners are substances used to enhance the taste of food and beverages without adding significant calories.
-They come in various forms, including natural plant-based options and artificial options.
+They come in various forms, including plant-based options and artificial options.
 Sweeteners are found in thousands of food products from snack bars, chewing gum, biscuits, cakes to supplement powders

-Read the World Health Organisation's advice against using non-sugar sweeteners.
+World Health Organisation's advice on sweeteners.

 Artificial sweeteners, such as aspartame, saccharin and sucralose, are often positioned as healthier ‘artificial’ options to sugar.
 They’re synthetic compounds designed to mimic the taste of sugar and are more commonly found in fizzy drinks and processed foods.